 How Are Birth Injuries Treated By Maryland Law?

-In Maryland, certain kinds of preventable birth defects and preventable birth injuries fall within the malpractice statutes.
+In Baltimore, certain kinds of preventable birth defects and preventable birth injuries fall within the malpractice statutes.
 The legal term malpractice refers to injuries that occur when the professional standards of care are deviated from by a health care professional, either through taking inappropriate action or through negligence.

 If the obstetrician left you to labor for a very long time and then rushed in to have an emergency Caesarian section at the last minute, that could be a case of medical malpractice.
 Or, if certain medications were prescribed to you by your doctor while you were pregnant that are known to have teratogenic side effects, this can be a case of malpractice as well.

 In these situations in the state of Maryland, legal action must be commenced by the time a child has reached 11 years old.
-This is a much longer time period than the statute of limitations of five years for most other malpractice suits in Maryland.
+This is a much longer time period than the statute of limitations of five years for most other malpractice suits.
 The 11-year rule has two exceptions.
 If the injured involved a foreign body being left negligently inside of a child or it involves the child’s reproductive system, the statute of limitations is extended to the 16th birthday of your child.

 In the state of Maryland, medical malpractice non-economic damages are limited to $680,000.

 Whenever your child and you have been the victim of a preventable birth defect or injury, you need to know what all of your options are.
-Contact Pinder Plotkin to schedule your free consultation to learn how a Maryland birth injury attorney at our law firm can help ensure that you receive the fair and full compensation that you deserve.
+Contact Pinder Plotkin to schedule your free consultation to learn how a Baltimore birth injury attorney at our law firm can help ensure that you receive the fair and full compensation that you deserve.